sideswipeishacking/ITrack/README.md

 3. Sets the Timer to **24h**
 4. Enables Sharing for an **Email of Choice**

+## Disclaimer
+<font size=5>**!!!These Payloads should be used for EDUCATIONAL PURPOSES ONLY!!!**</font>
+While also not used to harm, attack or unbuckle anyone's rights to privacy and informational freedom, ever

 ## Setup
 The Payload requires **Full Keyboard Access to be enabled** to run properly.
 There are also some differences between the **2 version**:
 - <u>**ITrack.txt:**</u>